AmasaDelano/dw-srd-offline/src/markdown/Moves.md

 ## Supply

 When you **go to buy something with gold on hand**, if it’s something readily available in the settlement you’re in, you can buy it at market price.
-If it’s something special, beyond what’s usually available here, or non-mundane, roll+Cha.
+If it’s something special, beyond what’s usually available here, or non-mundane, roll+CHA.
 On a 10+ you find what you’re looking for at a fair price.
 On a 7–9 you’ll have to pay more or settle for something similar.

 ## Recover